xArm-Developer/ufactory_doc_support_article/en/support_articles/hardware/what-should-i-do-if-i-swap-the-robot-control-box.md

 Regardless of the model of the control box:

-1\) If your arm is 13xx model or UFactory 850: [The firmware version must be v1.12.10+]
+1. If your arm is 13xx model or UFactory 850: The firmware version must be v1.12.10+

 Press down the E stop button and release, the friction parameters will load automatically.

-2\) If your arm is 12xx model:
+2. If your arm is 12xx model:

 Please provide the SN and contact us<[support@ufactory.cc](mailto:support@ufactory.cc)> to remotely put the original friction parameters into the new control box.